 - Maintaining a C or better in all nursing courses. - Success in nursing courses.
-Lack of success of same nursing course twice or failure of two nursing courses in one semester will be result in students being advised to take an alternate educational pathway other than the Ouachita BSN-DE program option. - Completion of the program within 3 years of being enrolled in the BSN-O program option or at the discretion of the Nursing Department Director or Dean of Natural Sciences.
+Lack of success of same nursing course twice or failure of two nursing courses in one semester will result in students being advised to take an alternate educational pathway. - Completion of the program within 3 years of being enrolled in the BSN-O program option or at the discretion of the Nursing Department Director or Dean of Natural Sciences.

-F. REQUIREMENTS FOR THE BSN-O COMPLETION OPTION
+E. REQUIREMENTS FOR THE BSN-O COMPLETION OPTION